stonepros/stone/doc/dev/kubernetes.rst

 You can use ``docker image ls`` to see the resulting built images.
-The images you care about are the ones with tags ending "ceph-amd64" (used for the Rook operator and Ceph daemons) and "ceph-toolbox-amd64" (used for the "toolbox" container where the CLI is run).
+The images you care about are the ones with tags ending "ceph-amd64" (used for the Rook operator and Stone daemons) and "ceph-toolbox-amd64" (used for the "toolbox" container where the CLI is run).

-4. Build Ceph
+4. Build Stone
 =============

 .. note::

-    Building Ceph is **not required** to make changes to MGR modules written in Python.
+    Building Stone is **not required** to make changes to MGR modules written in Python.

-The Rook containers and the Ceph containers are independent now.
-Note that Rook's Ceph client libraries need to communicate with the Ceph cluster, therefore a compatible major version is required.
+The Rook containers and the Stone containers are independent now.
+Note that Rook's Stone client libraries need to communicate with the Stone cluster, therefore a compatible major version is required.

-You can run a Registry docker container with access to your Ceph source tree using a command like:
+You can run a Registry docker container with access to your Stone source tree using a command like:

 ::